thebrubaker/tranquility/README.md

 # tranquility
-An open-source space trading game and api.
+An open-source space strategy game and api.